 I got my first plants from one of the Cyclamen Society Expeditions under the name of C.hederifolium var confusum so I managed to add to my species count with no extra effort.

-It is supposed to be hardy but I'm playing safe and keeping them in the greenhouse.
+It is supposed to be hardy but I'm playing safe and keeping the original plants in the greenhouse with a few seedlings out in the frames.